 All jobs and careers will come to an end in one way or another from disruption.
 We’re in the Fourth Industrial Revolution (also called the Second Digital Revolution) and new technologies will keep making old jobs and hence old skills redundant or irrelevant, while new jobs which require new skills become that next latest craze, that form the latest buzzwords for your CVs.
+Various economic crisis that emerge every few decades like the Global Financial Crisis or the aftermath of the COVID-19 Pandemic, just accelerate this disruption to everyone’s careers by causing mass career disruption.

 4 Gamification Power-Up Skills you need to learn and harness to accelerate your career journey